andrewconnell/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     </script>
     ````

-1. Finally, open **src/components/root.vue** and update it as shown below.
+1. Finally, Create a new file named **src/components/root.vue** and update it as shown below.
 Keep this file open because you will make several updates to it before the end of this exercise.

     ````html
     <template>